BYU-Hydroinformatics/ggst/docs/source/algorithm.rst

 **Software Availability**
 ------------------------
-The GGST web application was created using Tethys Platform, developed in our hydroinformatics laboratory.
+The GGST web application was created using Tethys Platform, developed in the BYU Hydroinformatics Laboratory.
 It can be accessed on a Tethys portal associated with the NOAA GeoGLOWS project by browsing to this `link <https://apps.geoglows.org/apps>`_ and selecting the Grace Groundwater Subsetting Tool application.